dk14/wolfram-mega/docs/dsl.md

 ### Recursion

-Discreet allows for recursion. `outcome` and `pay` can be in recusrsive calls as well, but subject to standard Dicreet typesafety restrictions: no "perfect hedges".
+Discreet allows for recursion. `outcome` and `pay` can be in recursive calls as well, but subject to standard Dicreet typesafety restrictions: no "perfect hedges".

 Every contract has a limit on maximum collateral (`enumerateWithBound(maxBudget)`), thus payout recursion is bounded.
-Halting problem is "solved".
+Halting problem is semi-solved.

 ### Multi-party